First Time Home Buyer Incentives in Canada 2024

 first-time-buyer-3

-The Federal Government’s Home Buyers’ Plan was created in 2019 to allow first-time home buyers to withdraw up to $35,000 tax-free from their registered retirement savings plan (RRSP) to buy or build a home.
-The amount must be repaid over a period of 15 years.
-This is a recent increase over the previous limit of $25,000.
+The Federal Government’s Home Buyers’ Plan was created in 2019.
+It allows first-time home buyers to withdraw up to $60,000 tax-free from their registered retirement savings plan (RRSP) to buy or build a home.
+The amount must be repaid over a period of 15 years, with repayment starting 5 years after the first withdrawal.
+This is a recent increase over the previous limit of $35,000, and the repayment period has been extended from 2 years to 5 years.

 RRSP Home Buyers' Plan Frequently Asked Questions